 Abbey Plantation to Crowsdale Wood

 The previous section of the walk came to Abbey Plantation from Settrington Beacon.
-This short three and a half-mile section of the walk goes along the West and East Heslerton escarpments.
+This short three and a half-mile section of the walk goes along the West and East Heslerton escarpments, finishing at Crowsdale Wood.
 Most of the walk is through arable fields and the occasional woodland plantation.
 Being high up on the escarpment, which is the northern edge of the Wolds, there are spectacular views across the Vale of Pickering and beyond to the North Yorkshire Moors.

 Abbey Plantation to Crowsdale Wood